 This was a problem that I never thought that I would have to nitpick for Stranger Things.
 The child actors have always been phenomenal and with such big names as Winona Rider and now Cary Elwes installed into the main cast, the acting on this show was always first class even if the script and story had their ups and downs.

 As with most of my other complaints, I just don't know what happened this season.
 The acting was by no means bad—in fact, some of the best performances of the entire series are given in this season.
-In particular, Dacre Montgomery delivers an absolutely stunning performance from start to end and deserves the Emmy or SAG that I'm sure he will be at least nominated for.
-It's no surprise that Millie Bobby Brown, too, shows off some strong acting chops, specifically in her tear-filled interactions with Dacre Montgomery, and the two play off of each beautifully as they grapple with the throes of Billy's possession and Eleven's desperation to destroy the Mindflayer, further enriching that part of the story and inadvertently putting other storylines to shame.
+In particular, Dacre Montgomery delivers an absolutely stunning performance from start to end.
+It's no surprise that Millie Bobby Brown, too, shows off some strong acting chops, specifically in her tear-filled interactions with Dacre Montgomery, and the two play off of each beautifully as they grapple with the throes of Billy's possession and Eleven's desperation to destroy the Mind Flayer, further enriching that part of the story and inadvertently putting other storylines to shame.

-For some reason, some of the newer additions to the cast, specifically Maya Hawke, as well as the returning cast of "child actors," were not so consistent in their performances.
-Given the fact that Hawke is a new character inserted into one of the weaker plots and just getting a feel for her role, her performance is fine,if a little awkward and flat in some places.
+However, for some reason, some of the newer additions to the cast, specifically Maya Hawke, as well as the returning cast of child actors, were not so consistent in their performances.
+Given the fact that Hawke is a new character inserted into one of the weaker plots and just getting a feel for her role, her performance is perfectly serviceable, if a little flat in some places.

-As for the crew of kid actors, the material for the show changed quite a bit this season and the mood has shifted, so I can see where it was difficult for the actors to get their footing.
-Or maybe the problem is that the cast is fighting an uphill battle against the huge expectations that have been set against them after their stellar performances in seasons one and two,when they were still so young and such solid performances from kid actors had hardly been seen in other television shows.
-The script itself could also be at fault, giving the kids too much tween drama and not enough interpersonal and domestic investigation, but I'm just not sure.
-All I know is that, barring some great moments and a select few incredible performances, the acting was not at the same level as in previous seasons.
+As for the crew of kids, the material for the show changed quite a bit this season and the mood has shifted, so I can see where it was difficult for them to get their footing.
+Or maybe the problem is that the cast is fighting an uphill battle against the huge expectations that have been set against them after their stellar performances in seasons one and two.
+The script itself could also be at fault, giving the kids too much tween fun and not enough rich and complex interpersonal drama, but I'm just not sure.
+All I know is that, barring some great moments and a handful of incredible performances, the acting was not at the same level as in previous seasons.

 Mike, Lucas, and Will at the mall